Karl Witte: Biography

-Karl Witte was the son of pastor Karl Heinrich Gottfried Witte (1767–1845) who encouraged a fairly intense program of learning.
+Karl Witte was born in Lochau, now part of Schkopau.
+He was the son of pastor Karl Heinrich Gottfried Witte (1767–1845) who encouraged a fairly intense program of learning.
 When Karl Witte was nine, he spoke German, French, Italian, Latin, and Greek, and on April 10, 1814, at the age of 13, he became a doctor of philosophy at the University of Giessen in Germany.
 As a result, Witte was listed in The Guinness Book of World Records as the "youngest doctorate", a record that still stands; however, The Guinness Book of World Records lists his age as 12.

 Witte was the subject of a book written by his father: The Education of Karl Witte: Or, The Training of the Child.
 This book attracted criticism and soon fell into oblivion in Germany.

 He achieved his reputation as a Dante scholar in 1823 with his essay "The Art of Misunderstanding Dante".